 Advanced memoization for JavaScript functions with lodash.memoize

-"In computing, memoization or memoisation is an optimization technique used primarily to speed up computer programs by storing the results of expensive function calls and returning the cached result when the same inputs occur again."
+Written on"In computing, memoization or memoisation is an optimization technique used primarily to speed up computer programs by storing the results of expensive function calls and returning the cached result when the same inputs occur again."

 Lodash is a modern JavaScript utility library delivering modularity, performance & extras.
 It’s a ubiquitous library, and your project probably uses it, even if you’re not aware of it.
 Lodash contains an implementation of memoization in the form of memoize function.